mariagrigoratou/ForamEcoGEnIE/README.txt

 Each folder contains a README.txt with more details.

-For any questions please contanct me on: maria.grigoratou@gmail.com (Maria Grigoratou)
+For any questions please send me an email: maria.grigoratou1@gmail.com (Maria Grigoratou)